 The New York State Department of Environmental Conservation regulates how facilities get rid of the medical waste to protect the environment and the people who may come in contact with the hazardous materials.

 New York medical and biohazardous waste disposal companies must have permits to dispose of material.
 They must properly track and report each disposal and adhere to the State’s specific rules and standards.

 Following the finer points of biohazard waste disposal is a waste of time, effort and money for medical professionals who are better served sticking to what they do best – caring for people and animals in need.
-That’s where MedPro Disposal comes in.
+That’s where MedPro Disposal comes in

-MedPro New York Medical and Biohazardous Waste Disposal offers a cost-effective solution for getting rid of all that medical waste responsibly.
+MedPro New York Medical and Biohazardous Waste Disposal offers a cost-effective solution for hospitals for getting rid of all that medical waste responsibly.
 With services now expanded to 44 states across the U.S., MedPro Disposal has the experience and expertise required to handle all types of waste coming from medical facilities of all kinds.
 Unlike other medical waste disposal companies, MedPro Disposal works with each individual customer to come up with a pick-up plan that makes sense for that facility’s schedule and budget.
 In New York, MedPro New York Medical and Biohazardous Waste Disposal is servicing all five great cities mentioned above: Buffalo, Rochester, Albany, Syracuse and Williamsville, along with other metro areas across the state.

 Regulated Medical Waste (RMW) is material generated in research, production and testing of biologicals or health care such as:

 - Infectious animal waste

 - Human pathological waste